mukherjeerajdeep/docker_3_apps-developing-core-principles/03/demos/using-the-builder-pattern/Readme.md

 1. Compile the app

    Compile the app using a Builder container derived from the builder image.
-   Don't forget to bind mount the the source code into the container at the correct location.
+   **Don't forget to bind mount the the source code into the container at the correct location**.

 2. Check the results

-   On the host, make sure that the 'mini' binary is located in the directory that was bind mounted into the container.
+   On the host, make sure that the '`mini`' binary is located in the directory that was bind mounted into the container.
 If it's there, you succeeded!

 ## Create a Dockerfile for the App